 4. AC has Clicking Noises

-Clicking can happen because of a problem with your compressor, thermostat or fan.
+Some clicking sounds from your A/C thermostat can be normal, while other clicking noises can happen because of a problem with your compressor, thermostat or fan.
 Sometimes the issue is within the components themselves, and other times it’s due to not having enough electricity to reach run speed.
 HVAC pros can tell the difference and may recommend a hard start kit to assist with power.

 5. The AC is Making a Humming Noise